Skip to main content

 What is the anticipated number of students to be enrolled at the consolidated high school?

 There will be 1,263 students, as shown in the Environmental Impact Report (EIR) draft.
-The EIR draft will be available for public review on December 15th

 Will all of our students fit in the gym at one time?

-Yes, with floor seating everyone will fit.
+Yes, with floor seating, everyone will fit.

 Will all of our students, families, as well as visiting teams and families be able to fit in our gym?